frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Coming from a "slab" QWERTY keyboard to a programmable ergo split, I wanted to optimize:

 - Comfort.
-For me, that largely means de-emphasizing the inner index column.
-I've gone as far as to remove the lower key on that column (qwerty B/N).
-It also means balancing hand usage better.
+For me, that largely means de-emphasizing the inner index columns.
+I've gone as far as to remove the lower key on those columns.
 - Cross-platform portability.
-I need to switch between macOS and Windows frequently.
-The differences in shortcuts and location of Ctrl/Cmd keys was frustrating and programmable keyboards seemed to be the answer.
+The differences in shortcuts and location of Ctrl/Cmd keys on macOS and Windows are frustrating and programmable keyboards seemed to be the answer.
-- Better support for ambidextrous use of the trackpad or mouses (I use two).
+- Better support for ambidextrous use of the trackpad.
 For example, it should be possible to do things like cut-copy-paste from either hand alone.

 Typing speed and reducing the number of keys on the keyboard are not important goals to me.
 With that said, my layout has now shrunk to 40 keys.

 ### Keyboard configuration

 My Kyria uses all 6 columns on each hand.
 However, the lower inner column keys are absent.
 There are three thumb keys on each side.
 The left side has an OLED and an encoder.
-In practice, I find that I mostly use the encoder for adjusting keyboard lighting, as for most functions it's quicker to just use keys.
+In practice, I find that I mostly use the encoder for adjusting keyboard lighting, as for other functions it's quicker to just use keys.

 ### Features